 The hotel's winding hallways are dotted with semi-private nooks, many of which are furnished with plush lounges and frequently include an open fire, ideal for some quiet reading.
 The rooms are luxurious without being over the top, and each has at least one of those open, crackling fireplaces.
 Reserve a suite with a balcony and live like a lord or lady as you lounge in the large bedroom, cosy armchair by the fireplace, and on the balcony with a glass of wine from the estate.

 Puffing Billy Railway

-The train journey takes you back to the good old days where you’re traveling in open coaches through the sloppy roads of mountains.
-If you want to learn more about the evolution of railways, then you can also visit the museum here.
+The train ride will take you back to a more relaxed era, when people took open coaches over gravel and dirt roads through the mountains.
+If you want to learn more about the history of railroads, you can also visit the museum that happens to be right here.

 Location: 1 Old Monbulk Rd, Belgrave VIC 3160, Australia

 - The most loved open carriage station